 Upon receipt, maritime claims will be identified as such and the claimant placed on written notice that all action must be completed not later than two years from the date of accrual.
-See chapter 8 of this regulation and DA Pam 27-162, paragraph 2-24.
+(See chap 8 of this regulation and DA Pam 27-162, para 2-24.)
 In case of doubt as to whether the U.S. maritime jurisdiction has been invoked, immediate inquiry will be made of the appropriate AAO at USARCS.